JianpingCAI/call-stack-to-plantuml/README.md

 ### Support of Multiple Call Stack Paths with Additional Commands

 1. "Record Call Stack": run this command to store the current call stack, and merge to the existing ones if any.
-2. "Clear Recorded Call Stack": clear the stored call stack info.
+2. "Clear Recorded Call Stack": to clear the stored call stack info.

 ### TODO